RandomDebugGuy/immich-screen-recording-organizer/README.md

       --include-low-res
                             Will add photos that are low resolution(under 1400x1400/~2MP) to the screenshots album as well. (default: False)

+      --with-smartsearch
+                            Will add screenshots found using smartsearch to the screenshots album as well. (default: False)

       --archive-screens
                             Will archive the screenshots as to hide them from the timeline. (default: False)